Français

 If you rent a private bungalow or room, make sure your bag, cameras, travel documents and money are safely locked or hidden and that doors are closed while you are out on the beach or sleeping.
 The situation is totally different in hotels, which are most safe with trained employees.

 Driving in Mauritius can be a lifetime experience; in fact, walking on the streets as well.
-Although most roads are in good shape, it is the way the Mauritians drive that makes it a bit scary.
-First of all, the cars are right hand driven but people drive more towards the middle of the road rather than on the left hand side as the streets are often crowded with pedestrians, dogs, hens etc.
+To start with, the cars are right-hand driven but people drive more towards the middle of the road rather than on the left hand side as the streets are often crowded with pedestrians, dogs, hens etc.

 << Previous Next >>